Part Two

 A week later, as I was walking past the care home, I decided to drop in and see how Mr. Blades was doing.
 Upon entering, I asked the receptionist if it was alright for me to visit Mr. Blades, and she said yes.

 His door was open, so I stepped tentatively into the room, careful not to wake him if he was sleeping.
 He lay on his bed, his head slightly raised on two pillows, staring straight ahead.
-When he noticed me, a puzzled look crossed his face.
+When he noticed me, his expression changed as though he were trying to place me.

 I was surprised to see the piece of paper I had written on still resting on the bedside table.
 I picked it up and wrote a greeting, my name, and that I was from Canada.
 He focused, furrowed his brows, and said, “I know”, not as if recalling, but as though wondering why I would think he wouldn’t remember.